CooperToons HomePage Dept. of Education Merry History CooperToons Books

 - Gilbert and Sullivan (The Pirates of Penzance)

 In the end the Martingale system comes off as something of a paradox.
-In an imaginary world with no betting limits and an infinite bankroll - you can always turn a profit even if the payout is at casino odds.
+In an imaginary world with no betting limits and an infinite bankroll - you can hypothetically turn a profit even if the payout is at casino odds.
 But in the real world, the combination of having a finite amount of money and betting limits - not to mention the House's vigorish - means you'll eventually go broke.

 But it's never good to leave on a negative note.
 We can always find a few bon mots suitable for the topic.